-The Master of Arts program provides training in theatre studies.
+The Master of Arts in Theatre provides training in theatre studies.
 Beyond the required course in research methods, students may elect a wide range of courses in theatre history, criticism, theory, and dramatic literature.
 There are also opportunities to take courses in acting, directing, and design and to participate in theatre production.
-The M.A. degree, culminating in a M.A. written thesis offers a generalist foundation in theatre studies appropriate for (1) teaching in secondary schools and some colleges, (2) entering into a doctoral degree program, and (3) beginning a possible professional career in theatre companies, the entertainment media, government arts programs, or private arts institutions.
+The MA degree, culminating in a MA written thesis offers a generalist foundation in theatre studies appropriate for (1) teaching in secondary schools and some colleges, (2) entering into a doctoral degree program, and (3) beginning a possible professional career in theatre companies, the entertainment media, government arts programs, or private arts institutions.
 Students are expected to develop analytical skills in historical research, critical writing, dramatic interpretation, and the nature of theatrical practice.

 General Program Requirements

-OSU operates on the semester system.
+Ohio State operates on the semester system.
 A minimum residence of two academic semesters (excluding summers) devoted to graduate work at The Ohio State University is required.

 Students are required to demonstrate a comprehensive reading proficiency in one foreign language.
 This may be met by passing an examination or by satisfactory completion of a graduate course in the reading of a foreign language.
 Credit does not count toward the minimum hours required for the Master's degree.

-The course offerings and the procedures for course registration are spelled out in the OSU Course Bulletin and Master Schedule.
+The course offerings and the procedures for course registration are spelled out in the Ohio State Course Bulletin and Master Schedule.
 The Department of Theatre also provides a list each semester of courses being offered.
 Students holding 50% Graduate Associateships are required by the Department of Theatre to register for a minimum of eight (8) graduate credit hours per semester excluding summers when a minimum of four (4) credit hours is required if a fee waiver is utilized.

 Degree Credit Hours and Requirements

-The M.A. degree requires 31 credit hours (including four credit hours for the thesis), a foreign language proficiency, and a written thesis.
+The MA degree requires 31 credit hours (including four credit hours for the thesis), a foreign language proficiency, and a written thesis.
 The program requires one course in Research Methods (TH 6701) and three Core Seminar Courses (selected from 7701-7704); otherwise, each student, in consultation with his or her advisor, works out an elective plan of courses in theatrical history, dramatic literature, and critical theory.
 In addition, depending upon their interests and skills, students have opportunities to take production courses (e.g., in acting, design, directing, and video) and to participate in departmental productions.

 Each MA student will be assigned an interim academic adviser before the first semester of residency commences.
-The student is responsible for selecting a permanent adviser by the third Friday of Spring Semester; this adviser will serve as the thesis adviser.
+The student is responsible for selecting a permanent adviser by the third Friday of spring semester; this adviser will serve as the thesis adviser.